talkable/talkable-docs/source/integration/ecommerce_platforms/shopify.rst

      If you are managing the Shopify theme code using a version control system (e.g. git), make sure to pull the changes to the theme made by the automatic integration to avoid resetting them with a commit.
+The theme updates are described in the :ref:`Manual integration instructions<integration/ecommerce_platforms/shopify/manual_integration>`.

 .. _integration/ecommerce_platforms/shopify/manual_integration: